 What Does Dog Food Taste Like?

 Foods meant for dogs generally fall into two categories; dry and canned dog food.
 Depending on the specific brand, dry dog food may have some good aroma and taste.
 This is according to informal reports of those who have had the chance to taste the food.
 Certain brands of canned dog foods are extremely tasty, have a good aroma and in some cases very palatable.

 Manufacturers of premium dog foods definitely have human taste-tasters.
 However, it is not clear whether they release the results.
 One thing for sure is that such manufacturers formulate the dog food to appeal to the human owners of pets and so it has to have some taste.

 Dogs Have Unique Taste Sensation

 However, it may be this smell that attracts the dog to the food in the first place.
-As long as it is a high-calorie dog food containing the right mix of ingredients, has some meat flavor or has meat and smells right for dogs; your dog will enjoy the foods.
-It should not matter to you how it tastes.
+As long as it is a high-calorie dog food containing the right mix of ingredients, contains meat or a meaty flavor and smells right for dogs; your dog will enjoy the food.

 The Bottom Line

-The taste of dog food may not be as good as the human food.
-Dogs taste differently and the best dog food to gain muscle contain an appreciable amount of meat or flavors derived from meat.
+The taste of dog food may not be as good as human food as they are formulated to appeal to dogs.
+Dogs taste differently and some types of dog food, such as the best dog food to gain muscle may seem appetizing to them a lot since they contain an appreciable amount of meat or flavors derived from meat.
 Dogs will definitely love this kind of food because their taste buds are optimized for this particular taste.